kevinlekiller/linux_intel_display_overclocking/README.md

 You can use this to confirm this is indeed the edid file for the monitor.
 If not, we can confirm in one of the following steps.

-#####Get a new modeline using cvt or gtf.
+#####Get a new modeline using cvt12.

-Run the cvt we compiled or cvt from your distro or gtf to get a modeline string.

 The parameters are: screen\_width screen\_height refresh_rate.

-If you compiled the above cvt, the -r is for reduced blanking:
+-b uses CVT v1.2 reduced blanking timings - remove this if you use a CRT monitor.
+If your LCD is old, you might have to use -r instead, which uses CVT v1.1 reduced blanking timings.
+If it is VERY old (10+ years), then do not use -r or -b, as most of those old LCD's do not support reduces blanking.

+If you want to get a refresh rate that works well for watching movies or tv, pass the -o argument.
+The -o argument will for example, convert 72hz to 71.928hz, so when you watch 23.976fps content it will play smoothly.

-`$ cd ~/ && ./cvt 1920 1080 72 -r`
+`$ cd ~/ && ./cvt12 1920 1080 72 -b`
-If you use your distro's cvt, here you can use -r, only if you use a multiple of 60 for the refresh rate:
-`$ cvt 1920 1080 72`
-If you use gtf:
-`$ gtf 1920 1080 72`

 ![cvt_readout](https://raw.githubusercontent.com/kevinlekiller/linux_intel_monitor_overclocking/images/cvt_readout.png)

-We are looking for this: `Modeline "1920x1080_72.00_rb"  167.25  1920 1968 2000 2080  1080 1083 1088 1117  +HSync -Vsync`
+We are looking for this: `Modeline "1920x1080_72.00_rb"  167.28  1920 1968 2000 2080  1080 1103 1108 1117 +hsync -vsync`

 #####Convert the modeline into timings.